codeguy/php-the-right-way/_posts/10-03-01-Password-Hashing.md

 }
 {% endhighlight %}

+`password_hash()` takes care of password salting for you.
+The salt is stored, along with the algorithm and "cost", as part of the hash.  `password_verify()` extracts this to determine how to check the password, so you don't need a separate database field to store your salts.

 * [알아보기: `password_hash()`] [1]
 * [`password_compat` for PHP >= 5.3.7 && < 5.5] [2]
 * [알아보기: hashing in regards to cryptography] [3]
+* [알아보기: salts] [5]
 * [PHP `password_hash()` RFC] [4]